ApamaCommunity/apama-vscode-extensions/README.md

 Debugging the application also follows the standard vscode patterns.

 ![tasks](images/10-debug.gif)

-## Requirements

-To use the diagnostics capability you must have version 10.5.3 or later of Apama installed.

 ## Release Notes
 **Please see https://github.com/ApamaCommunity/apama-vscode-extensions/releases for the latest release notes.
 The notes below have been kept for historical purposes.**